Jump Ahead To:

-According to a 2017 U.S. Census, 77 percent of the population was over the age of 65.
-Even though most of the communities are age-restricted and Forbes named it one of the Top 25 Places to Retire in 2017, doesn’t mean it’s not kid-friendly.
+The majority of the population is over the age of 65.
+Even though most of the communities are age-restricted and Forbes named it one of the Top 25 Places to Retire in 2020, it doesn’t mean it’s not kid-friendly.
 There are schools and attractions for kids in this community as well.

 Green Valley officially started when, in 1964, a Chicago developer named Donald Maxon and his architect brother Norman, purchased 2,900 acres near Canoa Ranch for residential development.
 Though it was started as a retirement community, there are families there as well.
-Green Valley’s population has grown to more than 22,519, which is 70% since 2010.
+Green Valley’s population has grown to more than 20,000

 House-wise, there are plenty of modest ranch-style homes and spacious Mediterranean houses, as well as Spanish-Revival, Mission Revival, Cape Cod, and Adobe, with home prices averaging $325,000.
 There are also apartments and condos renting for $1,398.

-Located in the town of Marana, and about 20 miles from downtown Tucson, Dove Mountain opened in 1998 and has about 3,000 residents with a mix of families, business professionals, golfers and retirees as residents.
+Located in the town of Marana, and about 20 miles from downtown Tucson, Dove Mountain opened in 1998 and has about 3,000 residents with a mix of families, business professionals, golfers, and retirees as residents.
 A high-end golf course development at the base of the Tortolito Mountains, Dove Mountain is one of the most popular new neighborhoods in the last few years.

 Dove Mountain is also home to the retirement community, Del Webb at Dove Mountain, which features a variety of single-family homes.

 Just north of the city at the base of the Santa Catalina Mountains lies the Catalina Foothills neighborhood, which offers some of the best views of downtown you can get in Tucson.
-And it’s only a 15-minute drive from the city.
+And it’s only eight miles from downtown Tucson.

 This area has a minimalist feel with very few sidewalks and narrow streets that wind through hills.
-The residents who live in the Catalina Foothills are mix of upper-middle class and wealthy retirees, families and professionals, with a population of almost 52,000.
+The residents who live in the Catalina Foothills are mix of upper-middle class and wealthy retirees, families, and professionals, with a population of almost 51,000.

 Dating back to the early 1920s, land developer John Murphey began buying property north of River Road in the foothills of the Santa Catalina Mountains, where he envisioned 10 subdivisions with large, private, gorgeous mountain and valley views.

 There’s a mix of subdivisions and Southwest-style custom homes there and have all been built to blend in with the desert landscape.
 Instead of traditional green grass, the front yards have natural desert landscaping with cacti and desert flowers.
 Home prices in Catalina Foothills average $599,000.
 The cost to rent an apartment is $1,297 per month.

-Located in Prima County, Sahuarita is about 15 miles south of Tucson.
-With a population of around 29,000, this community was founded in 1911 and incorporated in 1994.
-It features the master-planned neighborhoods of Rancho Sahuarita & Resort, Quail Creek and Madera Highlands, in addition to the residential neighborhoods of La Joya, Valle Verde del Norte, Los Colonias and Los Arroyos.
+Located in Pima County, Sahuarita is about 20 miles south of downtown Tucson.
+With a population of around 35,000, this community was founded in 1911 and incorporated in 1994.
+It features the master-planned neighborhoods of Rancho Sahuarita & Resort, Quail Creek, and Madera Highlands, in addition to the residential neighborhoods of La Joya, Valle Verde del Norte, Los Colonias, and Los Arroyos.